Those Were The Days

 There is a military coup in Peru on 3rd October.
 President Fernando Belaúnde Terry is replaced as Head of State by General Juan Velasco Alvarado.

-The Queen opens London's new Euston Station on 14th October.
+Queen Elizabeth II opens London's new Euston Station on 14th October.

 On 16th October athletes Tommy Smith and John Carlos give the black power salute at the Mexico Olympics.
 They are expelled from the US team and sent home.